githubwing/MVPHelper/README_EN.md

 # MvpHelper
 A plugin that designed for ```Intellij IDEA``` and ```Android Studio```, used to generate Mvp interfaces and classes.

-Fork from https://github.com/githubwing/MVPHelper, rebuild because of personal needs and interest.

 ```Issue Report``` welcomed, ```Feature Request``` welcomed, ```Pull Request``` welcomed

 ## Preview